 You can send 1,000 emails for 10 cents using AWS Simple Email Service.
-A business with a list of 5,000 subscribers who sends roughly 80,00 emails per month ends up with a bill around $8/month.
+A business with a list of 5,000 subscribers that sends roughly 80,00 emails per month ends up with a bill of around $8/month.
 There’s really no comparison in pricing between Groundhogg and an Email Service Provider once you get about 5,000 subscribers.
 The savings for Groundhogg only get more dramatic as your list grows.

-From a value proposition, Groundhogg CRM clearly has an edge on the Software as a Service (SaaS) competitors.
+From a value proposition, Groundhogg clearly has an edge on the Software as a Service (SaaS) competitors.
 It’s fair to point out that Groundhogg is not the only WordPress CRM on the market, though.